aabiddanda/aabiddanda.github.io/_sources/index.md.txt

 ::::
 ----

-<h2>About</h2>
+**I am on the academic job market!
+If your department is looking for a statistical geneticist with broad interests - please drop me a line.**

+<h3>About</h3>

 I'm a human geneticist developing statistical methods to better understand the effects of genetic variation on fertility traits and meiotic fidelity.
 I am currently a postdoctoral fellow in the [McCoy Lab](https://mccoy-lab.org/) at [Johns Hopkins University](https://bio.jhu.edu/).
 My [research interests](/research/) span problems in theoretical and applied population genetics.

 Previously, I was a postdoctoral fellow at the University of Oxford in the group of [Pier Palamara](https://palamaralab.github.io/) and also worked as a computational biologist at a biotechnology startup.

 I received my PhD in Human Genetics from the University of Chicago working with [John Novembre](http://jnpopgen.org/).
 My PhD research focused on developing new theory to understand population genetic datasets under different spatial and temporal sampling designs, alongside a number of empirical population genetic projects to understand human demographic history.

-**I am on the academic job market.
-If your department is looking for a statistical geneticist with broad interests - please drop me a line.**

 ----